How To Add Testimonials To WordPress

 For more details, go here:

-This is a premium WP plugin that provides many great features right out of the box, including:
+This premium plugin provides a range of great features right out of the box, including:

 - Responsive design that resizes to display correctly on any device or browser.

-- Display options for your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. via a shortcode

 - Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.